Volleyball injuries: Shoulder injuries

-There is currently a high number of shoulder injuries in volleyball and it is still unknown how this number can be managed.
+There is currently a high number of shoulder injuries in volleyball, and it is still unknown how this number can be managed.
 Shoulder injuries are great in number because the shoulder is constantly placed under stress during the spiking movements.
 The stress is caused by the rotation of the arm around the shoulder joint at a high velocity.
 There are however multiple spiking techniques, including traditional and alternative techniques, that have different risks to the shoulder.
-The alternative spiking method is said to be a possible prevention to some injuries that occur in the shoulder and also enhance an athletes performance.
+The alternative spiking method is said to be a possible prevention to some injuries that occur in the shoulder and also enhance an athlete's performance.

 Jumper's knee

 Jumper's knee is injury term used in volleyball circles that describes the injury known as patella tendinopathy, patella tendinosis or patella tendonitis.
 Jumper's knee is defined as a syndrome of tendon pain, localized tenderness and that is detrimental to an athlete's performance.
 In the initial phase of the injury the tendons with the knee are usually inflamed.
 If jumper's knee becomes a chronic injury, which usually occurs as age increases, the tendons show an increasing degree of degeneration and little to no inflation present.
 As the etiology and pathology of jumper's knee is not known the treatment varies and is largely based on a trial and error basis.

 Jumper's knee is said to occur after frequent actions involving quick accelerations and decelerations, eccentric activities and quick cutting actions.
-As spiking involves jumping, in which a quick acceleration occurs when jumping and quick deceleration when landing, this action is a possible cause of Jumper's knee.
-Also blocking is a possible cause of Jumper's knee because it to involves jumping and landing quickly.
-However, Jumper's knee is less common among athletes who compete in beach volleyball rather than those who play indoor volleyball.
+As spiking involves jumping, in which a quick acceleration occurs when jumping and quick deceleration when landing, this action is a possible cause of jumper's knee.
+Also blocking is a possible cause of jumper's knee because it to involves jumping and landing quickly.
+However, jumper's knee is less common among athletes who compete in beach volleyball rather than those who play indoor volleyball.
 This is because beach volleyball is played on sand which reduces the impact of landing on the knee.